chamathkalharafernando/URL_Shortner/README.md

 ## 📞 Support

-For support, email your-email@example.com or create an issue in the repository.
+For support, chamadula555@gmail.com or create an issue in the repository.